Forex Trading 101: Complete Beginner’s Guide to Mastering the Market

 Pips are crucial for measuring price movements and calculating profits or losses.

-A pip is the smallest price move a currency pair can make
+Depiction explaining that a pip is the smallest price move a currency pair can make.

 Some brokers now display a fifth digit called a “pipette,” used by scalpers trying to profit from very small market moves.